eriggs0207/tea_club/README.md

 ## About Tea Club

-Tea club is a REST API for subscriptions for different kinds of teas.
+Tea club is a REST API for a subscription service for different kinds of teas.
 This Back End App uses Service Orientated Architecture to expose different endpoints to a Front End app based on the specifications of a JSON Contract and wireframes.